Who is protected from religion or belief harassment and the first steps you should take if you think you are being subjected to such harassment.

 However, the Government’s Green Paper on integration does not sufficiently connect with the audit’s findings on socio-economic differentials.
 Evidence points to the fact that segregation is steadily decreasing and in fact Britain should be celebrating its relatively high levels of integration.
 The remaining barriers to further integration are mainly as a consequence of economic disadvantage and racism or fear of racism.

 "All ethnic minority groups live in local authorities where on average they make up less than 10 per cent of residents (Catney, 2015).
 In contrast, the white British population is the only group that lives in relative isolation from others, on average living in local authorities where 85 per cent of residents are white British.
 In fact, residential integration has increased in Britain between 1991 and 2011 for the majority of groups (Catney, 2013).
-Government should look at how low incomes, housing inequality and fear of racism interact to limit residential choices for BME people and are a barrier to living well together for everyone."
+Government should look at how low incomes, housing inequality and fear of racism interact to limit residential choices for Black people and are a barrier to living well together for everyone."

 The NEU supports the Runnymede 2017 Recommendation: